On the Ninth Congress of FIAPAC in cooperation with ACAI, Spain

 Seville, 22/23 October 2010, Achieving Excellence in Abortion Care

 Participants of the FIAPAC conference object to the use of conscientious objection in reproductive health.
-Abortion services and legislation is a basic and potentially life-saving medical service for women to which they have a right.
+Abortion services and legislation is a basic and potentially life-saving medical services for women to which they have a right.
 The FIAPAC expresses its deep concern with the recent Council of Europe resolution on “The right to conscientious objection in lawful medical care”.
 FIAPAC supports the original report approved by the Social, Health and Family Affairs Committee “Women’s access to lawful medical care: the problem of unregulated use of conscientious objection”.
-FIAPAC further points to the ethical obligation of health professionals to provide legal medical services and to give priority to basic needs of patients over private beliefs.
+FIAPAC further points to the ethical obligation of health professionals to provide legal medical services and to give priority to the basic needs of patients over private beliefs.